 You can also interact with multiple staff members each day, whether you live in a cottage or apartment.
 Everyone including the dining, activity, and care staff is playing a part in maintaining a sense of community during COVID.
 Through special events, such as doing strolling happy hours or going door to door with tea and cookies, to everyday wellbeing checks, you are still receiving support and connection.
 At a minimum, residents are safely interacting with others four to five times per day.

 Attending to Your Needs

 Additionally, staff members are doing individual meal and snack deliveries for residents in independent and assisted living.
 They are also offering a personal errands service, through which you can request a book, puzzle, or item from the store be brought to you.
+For residents requiring additional clinical care services, they offer an array of services performed by trained nursing staff.
+Resident care plans will be evaluated and created on a case-by-case basis.
 Even during this unprecedented time, your needs will still be met on Village Green Retirement Campus.

 Interacting from Afar

 While you are out in your garden, sitting on the porch with a cup of coffee, or walking one of the trails on the Village Green campus, you can still say “hello” to your friends, and it’s not uncommon for neighbors to share a discussion from outside their adjacent cottages or apartments.
 Although these interactions aren’t quite as intense or lengthy as the normal ones that transpire at social events or over the dining room table, they still fulfill the craving for connection and help you manage feelings of isolation.